thegetty/quire-docs/content/docs-v1/styles-customization.md

 }
 ```

-In the above example, we are selecting the element with a class of `"title"` that is inside an element with the class of `"quire-page__header"`.
-The use of the period `.` indicates  that the class is inside an element.
-In this case, the element represents the page itself with an {{< q-def "id" >}} of `"#chapter-one"`.
-The use of the `#` indicates that it is an id.
+The use of the period (`.`) indicates the selector is a class, whereas, the hashmark (`#`) indicates the selector is an id.
+In the above example, we are looking at Chapter One of the publication and selecting the element with a class of `"title"` that is inside an element with the class of `"quire-page__header"`.

 In Quire, page ids are unique, and can be found on the `<div>` element that has the class `"quire-primary"`.
 By using the `id` in your custom CSS, you are targeting only that page, not all `"quire-primary"` elements throughout your publication.